pelias/documentation/add-search-to-a-map.md

 ## Choose which data sources to search

-Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
+Pelias uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
 Part of the power of open data is that anyone can change the source data and improve the quality for everyone.
 If you are unable to find a location, the place could be missing or incorrect in the source datasets.

 You can choose which data sources to search by passing a parameter for the `sources`.
 In addition, you need to enclose with single quotation marks any parameter names that use the dot notation (such as `boundary.country`) to make sure JavaScript can parse the text correctly.

 As you were searching, you might have noticed results that looked similar.
-Mapzen Search does perform some elimination, but the differing data sources may still cause seemingly matching results to appear.
+Pelias does perform some elimination, but the differing data sources may still cause seemingly matching results to appear.
 Choosing a particular data source can reduce the occurrence of duplicated entries.

 1. Within the `geocoderOptions` block, add the `params:` list and a parameter for `sources:`.
 Be sure to add a `,` at the end of the `autocomplete: false` line.